SJD Admissions Process

 It is helpful for us to receive a description of each institution’s grading system, including the normal length of the degree program and whether failing grades appear on the transcript.

-• English Proficiency Scores
+• English Proficiency Materials

 To be prepared for the rigor of the SJD program, students must have a high level of English proficiency in reading, writing, speaking, and listening.
+Unless an exemption applies, all applicants must submit at least one mode of the English proficiency materials we accept.

 TOEFL Details